Applying for Financial Aid

 Early Decision is a binding admission program which requires a deposit by February 15.
-Applicants seeking federal financial aid need to complete the FAFSA.
+Applicants seeking federal financial aid are required to complete the FAFSA.
 The FAFSA can be found at www.fafsa.gov and is available January 1, 2015.
 The preferred deadline for completion of the FAFSA is February 15, 2015, and the school code is 002765.
 If you are applying Early Decision to Marist College, the CSS PROFILE should also be submitted to receive an estimated financial aid package with institutional grant consideration.
 The CSS PROFILE can be found at http://student.collegeboard.org/profile, and the PROFILE code is 2400.

 Timeline for Early Decision Applicants: